COHERENT production of a dark fermion: Acknowledgments

 \section{Acknowledgments}

 We thank Sergio Pastor for reading this manuscript and for discussions.
-This work has been partially supported by the Spanish grants PID2020-113775GB-I00 (MCIN/AEI/10.13039/ 501100011033) and CIPROM/2021/054 (Generalitat Valenciana).
-VDR acknowledges financial support by the CIDEGX/2022/20 grant (project ``D'AMAGAT'') funded by Generalitat Valenciana.
-PMC is supported by the grant CIACIF/2021/281 also funded by Generalitat Valenciana.
-DKP was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “3rd Call for H.F.R.I.
+This work has been partially supported by the Spanish grants No. PID2020-113775GB-I00 (MCIN/AEI/10.13039/ 501100011033) and CIPROM/2021/054 (Generalitat Valenciana).
+V.D.R acknowledges financial support by the CIDEXG/2022/20 grant (project ``D'AMAGAT'') funded by Generalitat Valenciana.
+P.M.C is supported by the grant No. CIACIF/2021/281 also funded by Generalitat Valenciana.
+D.K.P was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “3rd Call for H.F.R.I.
 Research Projects to support Post-Doctoral Researchers” (Project Number: 7036).

-\section{Details of the cross section calculation}
+\section{DETAILS OF THE CROSS SECTION CALCULATION}

 In this appendix we provide the necessary steps for obtaining the up-scattering cross section formulae given in Eqs.~(\ref{eq:xsec_DF_V}) and (\ref{eq:xsec_DF_S}).
 To this purpose, starting from the quark-level Lagrangians in Eq.~\eqref{eq:Lagr} we need to follow two steps: first we translate the quark-level cross sections to the nucleon level and then from nucleons to the nucleus (see below for details).